open-power/snap/README.md

 Development is usually done on a Linux (x86) computer.
 The required tools and packages are listed below.
 Web access to github is recommended to follow the build instructions.
 A real FPGA card is not required for the plain hardware development.

 ### (a) Xilinx Vivado
 SNAP currently supports Xilinx FPGA devices, exclusively.
-For synthesis, simulation model and image build, SNAP requires the Xilinx Vivado 2017.4 tool suite.
+For synthesis, simulation model and image build, the Xilinx Vivado 2018.1 tool suite is recommended.

 https://www.xilinx.com/products/design-tools/hardware-zone.html